-We, ourselves, were returning to Madrid to check out the exceedingly cool new Only You Atocha hotel.
+We, ourselves, were returning to check out the exceedingly cool new-ish Only You Atocha hotel.
 The brand itself had launched in 2013 with a very different sort of property: the Only You Boutique hotel, in the trendy Chueca district, an aristocratic 19th mansion converted by star designer Lázaro Rosa-Violán into a surreal but drop-dead stunning maze of differently themed public areas and plush guest rooms.
 He was enlisted again for the Atocha, this time giving a distinctly Spanish context to the lobby-as-hip-playground concept familiar to denizens of hotels like The Ace.

-And indeed, everywhere you might turn, there was something to grab your attention.
+And indeed, everywhere you might turn, there was something to grab our attention.
 To the right of the entrance, The Bakery by Mama Framboise, which serves decadent Tartaletas MF, a dozen flavors of macarons (goat-cheese-figs-pralines!), and Iberian ham toast all day.
 To the left was the Latin-Asian Trotamundos restaurant, with its buzzy corner cocktail bar.
 And just beyond, a dizzyingly dramatic atrium, where nouveau jazz happenings regularly bring in the city’s modern day hepcats.